 • He wasn’t first the first Boston captain, but he was the second.
 Dave Stubbs suggests that the Bruins played their first three years without a skipper when in fact they were only leaderless on the ice for their inaugural season, 1924-25.
 In the fall of ’25, manager Art Ross brought in veteran marauding defenceman Sprague Cleghorn, who was the captain for two seasons ahead of Hitchman, who you’ll see sometimes referred to as vice-captain in newspaper accounts from that time.

 • Fred, as he was often called — he was born Frederick Lionel in 1901 — Fred was often injured, of course; in other words, he was a hockey player.
-In 1924, still an Ottawa Senator, he was rushing the puck at the Montreal net when Canadiens’ Billy Coutu hit him and he went down, a stick must have sliced, he was prone on the ice and had to be carried off with a big gash on his forehead.
-He returned to the Ottawa bench, with a big plaster on the wound, but he didn’t play again that game.
-In 1928, he was pretty sure he’d broken a shoulder on the New York Rangers, though x-rays showed it was only separated, and he was back on the ice after missing just a single game.
+In 1924, still an Ottawa Senator, he was rushing the puck at the Montreal net when Canadiens’ Billy Coutu hit him and he went down, a stick must have done the slicing, he was prone on the ice and had to be carried off with a big gash on his forehead.
+He returned to the Ottawa bench, with a big plaster on the wound, but didn’t play again that game.
+In 1928, he was pretty sure he’d broken a shoulder bashing up against the New York Rangers, though x-rays showed it was only separated, and he was back on the ice after missing just a single game.
 In 1930, teammate Eddie Shore hoisted a puck to clear it but hit Hitchman in the jaw instead, fractured it.
 That put him out for a while.
 When he returned, for the playoffs, he was wearing a helmet — though a different one, I think, than the one pictured above.

 • A 1929 rumour had him going to the Montreal (along with $50,000) in exchange for Howie Morenz.
 Canadiens manager Cecil Hart was quick to douse that one.
 “Put this down,” he said, Morenz won’t be sold to anybody.
 He will finish his professional hockey career where he started it, with the Canadiens.”
 That would prove to be true, strictly speaking: after a short odyssey that took him to Chicago and New York, Morenz did of course return to Montreal, where he died a Canadien in March of 1937.